-- Build a local research workforce and empower local residents in community-based participatory action research methods
+- To build a local research workforce and empower local residents in community-based participatory action research methods

-- Foster a community with health literacy relating to acute rheumatic fever (ARF) and its complication, rheumatic heart disease (RHD).
+- To foster a community with health literacy relating to acute rheumatic fever (ARF) and its complication, rheumatic heart disease (RHD).

-- Improve the prevention, detection & management of ARF & antecedent streptococcal infections.
+- To improve the prevention, detection & management of ARF and antecedent streptococcal infections.

 OTW is a community-based participatory action research (CBPAR) project located at Yilpara (Baniyala) homeland which is situated on Blue Mud Bay in Eastern Arnhem land about 250 km from Nhulunbuy.